Shaunak-Kunde/5_Snowflake_DataWarehouse_Data_Cleaning_Project/README.md

 ## 📤 Export Instructions

-- Use the Snowflake UI’s export feature (results pane) to download filtered results as CSV.
+- I used the Snowflake UI’s export feature (results pane) to download filtered results as CSV.

 ---